Assessing Extrapolation of Peaks Over Thresholds with Martingale Testing: POT Models for Extrapolation

-Remark that $f_i(d)E\sim H_{a_{i}'(q_i)\sigma_{i,d},0}$ for $E$ standard exponentially distributed and $f_i(d)=a_{i}'(q_i)\sigma_{i,d}$.
+Remark that $f_i(d)E\sim GP_{f_i(d),0}$ for $E$ standard exponentially distributed.
 Also, we observe on Figure~\ref{fig:posan_target} that the day of year does not only affect the value of the exceedances but also their frequency of appearance.
 Our model accounts for that using the empirical distribution of the day of year across exceedances.
-Therefore we approximate the distribution of the exceedances such as:
+Therefore, we approximate the distribution of the exceedances with two auxiliary random variables: a random day $D$ distributed uniformly from all days on which the observed value exceeds the threshold, a seasonally adjusted exceedance $E$ following the exponential distribution: